MixinNetwork/libsignal_protocol_dart/README.md

 # libsignal_protocol_dart

-Libsignal_protocol_dart is a pure Dart implementation of the Signal Protocol.
+libsignal_protocol_dart is a pure Dart implementation of the Signal Protocol.

 ## Getting Started